hmellin97/geometry-api-java/report.md

 #### Test cases added:
 * My : The branch [My-test](https://github.com/hmellin97/geometry-api-java/tree/My-test) contains the added tests.
 To easily display them use the command `git diff My-DIY..My-test`.
-* Mathieu : The branch [mathieu-test](https://github.com/hmellin97/geometry-api-java/tree/mathieu-test) contains the added tests in the `TestLine` class.
+* Mathieu : The branch [mathieu-test](https://github.com/hmellin97/geometry-api-java/tree/mathieu-test) contains the added tests in the `TestLine` and `TestSegmentIntersector`class.
 To easily display them use the command `git diff mathieu-diy..mathieu-test`.
 * Julian :
 * Axel : The branch [Axel-test](https://github.com/hmellin97/geometry-api-java/tree/Axel-test) contains the added tests.
 To easily display them use the command `git diff axel-manual-coverage..Axel-test`.
 * Henrik :